RediSearch/RediSearch/docs/docs/Clients.md

 ---
-title: "Client libraries"
+title: "RediSearch Client Libraries"
-linkTitle: "Client libraries"
+linkTitle: "Clients"
 type: docs
 weight: 4
 description: >
     List of RediSearch client libraries
 ---

-# RediSearch Client Libraries

 RediSearch has several client libraries, written by the module authors and community members - abstracting the API in different programming languages.